Yacht Club Boys: Early years

-The Yacht Club Boys began in 1926 as a "smart set" nightclub act: Chick Endor (lead vocalist and guitarist), George Walsh (piano), Tommy Purcell (violin), and Billy Mann (comedian).
-They earned high billing and high salaries almost immediately, and embarked on a European tour within their first year.
-In 1929 Jimmie Kern replaced Purcell, who had retired from show business, and the act became "collegiate."
-The group now dressed in varsity-styled sweaters and slacks, and sang novelty tunes in breezy fashion ("I'm Wild About Horns on an Automobile", "Nasty Nancy, the Meanest Gal in Town").
-This foursome appeared in musical short subjects for Paramount Pictures in 1929–30.
-Endor and Walsh each had marital problems resulting in financial troubles and heavy alimony penalties, and withdrew from the act.
+In 1929 Jimmie Kern -- after closing his legal practice -- replaced Tommy Purcell, who had retired from show business: "Purcell is worth $1,000,000 [$18,000,000 today] through wise investments and the inheritance of two Chicago apartment houses," according to Variety.
+The act became "collegiate" with the group now dressed in varsity-styled sweaters and slacks, and singing novelty tunes in breezy fashion ("I'm Wild About Horns on an Automobile", "Nasty Nancy, the Meanest Gal in Town").
+This foursome appeared in musical short subjects for Vitaphone and for Paramount Pictures in 1929–30.
+Endor and Walsh each had marital problems resulting in financial troubles and heavy alimony penalties for at least two years, and withdrew from the act in June 1930.
 By this time Billy Mann had become the leader behind the scenes, handling all the business details for the group.
+Endor returned six months later so the group could accept a lucrative private engagement hosted by American sportsman Victor Emanuel (for which the group received $6,800 -- about $130,000 in 2025 dollars), and songwriter-pianist Sammy Fain sat in for the absent George Walsh.
+Endor left the group again in early 1931, never to return.
+He was still plagued with marital troubles; Variety headlined "Endor Still in Coop over Alimony Jam."
+He died in 1941.